Paupers Funerals Death in Hospital – how are they dealt with?

 c) relatives are unwilling to take responsibility for the funeral arrangements.

-Bereavement Services Officers are responsible for arranging the funeral in accordance with the policy of the particular hospital.
+Bereavement Services Officers are responsible for arranging the funeral by the policy of the particular hospital.
 They are likely to stick closely to the rules as otherwise they may expose themselves to being sued.